 Career and Life Planning provides resources for the students and alumni of William Jessup University in finding gainful employment.
+Engaging in early career planning is essential in your gaining knowledge and experience to set you up for success during and after college.
+Internships are required in most academic majors, so meet with us early and often.

 We hope to make the education students receive as marketable as possible through a variety of classes, workshops, one-to-one career counseling appointments, and events.
-Career readiness coursework (LDRS375) is a required prerequisite to internship, mentorship, fieldwork, and practicum in most majors.
+Career readiness coursework is a recommended prerequisite to internship, mentorship, fieldwork, and practicum in most majors.
 Check with your faculty advisor for information and scheduling.

-Career testing and guidance instruments are available to help students explore their strengths, interests, and personality to help make career decisions.
+Career assessment and guidance instruments are available to help students explore their strengths, interests, and personality to help make career decisions.
 Key work readiness resources include résumé and cover letter review and development, interview preparation, vocational and labor market exploration, job/internship search strategies, dressing for success, and access to the Jessup Job Board.

-For more information, please visit our website at careerservices@jessup.edu.
+For more information, please visit my.jessup.edu/clp or careerservices@jessup.edu.